Allocating RAM for MySQL - The Short Answer

-(This paragraph is in disputed.)
+(This paragraph is disputed.)
 On the other side, the table cache is (was) inefficiently implemented -- lookups were done with a linear scan.
 Hence, setting table_cache in the thousands could actually slow down mysql.
 (Benchmarks have shown this.)

-You can see how well your system is performing via SHOW GLOBAL STATUS; and computing the opens/second via (Opened_files / Uptime) If this is more than, say, 5, table_cache should be increased.
-If it is less than, say, 1, you might get improvement by decreasing table_cache.
+You can see how well your system is performing via SHOW GLOBAL STATUS; and computing the opens/second via (Opened_files / Uptime) If this is more than, say, 5 (per second), table_open_cache should be increased.
+If it is less than, say, 1, you might get improvement by decreasing table_open_cache.